Provisioning PVCs on the Block Volume Service

 • Statically: You can provide details of an existing block volume backup using the VolumeSnapshotContent object.
 Statically provisioned volume snapshots are also referred to as static volume snapshots, and as pre-provisioned volume snapshots.
 Creating Statically Provisioned Volume Snapshots

 When you create a dynamically provisioned volume snapshot, the same freeform tags and defined tags that were applied to the source block volume are applied to the block volume backup.
-However, you can use annotations to apply additional tags to the block volume backup (see Tagging Block Volume Backups).
+However, you can use parameters to apply additional tags to the block volume backup (see Tagging Block Volume Backups).

 Note the following when creating and using volume snapshots: